emiyl/dsi.cfw.guide-archive/guide/installing-unlaunch.md

 1. Open the Flipnote Studio application
   - Ensure that the *booting to Calendar mode* is disabled in Flipnote Studio's settings
+  - If you already have another DSiWare exploit installed, open that and skip to Step 14
 2. Select **View Flipnote > SD Card > Select Folder > User > ugopwn**
 3. Click on the note with the red bottom half
 4. Select "Edit"